kingdido999/Front-end-Developer-Interview-Questions/README.md

 * What is a closure, and how/why would you use one?

-A closure is a function that remembers the environment in which they were created.
-The environment consists of any local variables that were in-scope at the time that the closure was created.
+Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
 A closure lets you associate some data (the environment) with a function that operates on that data.

 Use cases:
 - Use a closure anywhere that you might normally use an object with only a single method.